Hi-Van/Hi-Van/README.md

 ### 💬 About Me

 I'm Van, a software engineer at Walmart.
-I've previously worked as; Software Engineer Intern at Meta, Software Engineer Intern at Synchrony Financial, and QA & Systems Engineer Intern at Edgewell Personal Care.
+I've previously worked as a Software Engineer Intern at Meta, Software Engineer Intern at Synchrony Financial, and QA & Systems Engineer Intern at Edgewell Personal Care.
 You can find me scrolling down dribbble or awwwards in my free time... when I'm not staring at my screen.
 I enjoy hanging out wtih my friends, excercising, and eating... a lot.

 ### 🔭 I’m currently working on ...